Harold Paz: Career

-In October 2021, Paz began his tenure as Executive Vice President of Health Sciences at Stony Brook University and Chief Executive Officer of Stony Brook University Medicine in Stony Brook, New York.
-In this role, he leads academic, hospital, and community initiatives to ensure continued development of Stony Brook Medicine as a premier academic medical center and health system and a world-class leader in research and innovation.
+In October 2021, Paz became executive vice president of health sciences at Stony Brook University and CEO of Stony Brook University Medicine in Stony Brook, New York.
+In this role, he led academic, hospital, and community initiatives to ensure continued development of Stony Brook Medicine as a premier academic medical center and health system and a world-class leader in research and innovation.
+Under his leadership, Stony Brook launched the Center for Healthy Aging at Stony Brook Medicine and completed a 170,000 sq. ft. ambulatory care facility at Lake Grove.

+In April 2024, Paz joined Khosla Ventures as an operating partner, investing and working with companies doing digital innovation in healthcare, including a strong focus on using AI to improve health outcomes and increase access to care.